OfficeDev/outlook-dev-docs/docs/add-ins/use-regular-expressions-to-show-an-outlook-add-in.md

     Because different browsers use different ways to obtain the text body of a selected item, you should make sure that your regular expression supports the subtle differences that can be returned as part of the body text.
 For example, some browsers such as Internet Explorer 9 uses the  **innerText** property of the DOM, and others such as Firefox uses the **.textContent()** method to obtain the text body of an item.
 Also, different browsers may return line breaks differently: a line break is "\r\n" on Internet Explorer, and "\n" on Firefox and Chrome.
 For more information, se [W3C DOM Compatibility - HTML](http://www.quirksmode.org/dom/w3c_html.mdl#t07).

-- The HTML body of an item is slightly different between an Outlook rich client, and Outlook Web App or OWA for Devices.
+- The HTML body of an item is slightly different between an Outlook rich client, and Outlook on the web or OWA for Devices.
 Define your regular expressions carefully.
 As an example, consider the following regular expression used in an  **ItemHasRegularExpressionMatch** rule with **BodyAsHTML** as the **PropertyName** attribute value:

 ```
       http.*\.contoso\.com